Master's in Statistics

 Note: MS credit is NOT given to the following Certificate courses: 6233, 6234, 6236, 6238, 6282, 6283, 6284, and 6285.

-Students in their first semester of the program must meet with the M.S.
-Program Director prior to signing up for classes.
+Students in their first semester of the program must meet with their advisor prior to signing up for classes.
 Students are suggested to continue to seek advice throughout their time in the program.
-Students should also meet with the MS Program Director if there is any question of whether their course work may be applied towards the degree.
-Students must also meet with the MS program Director when they file for graduation.
+Students should also meet with their advisor if there is any question of whether their course work may be applied towards the degree.
 Professor Reza Modarres is the MS program director.
-He can be reached at 202-994-6888 or at email@example.com.
+He can be reached at 202-994-9991 or at email@example.com.

 The Graduate Student Services website provides links to a wide range of services for graduate students such as academic links, financial information, libraries, computer services, registrar, student services and graduation.